jonbiggerstaff/acpe/README.md

   # Other
     1. You must set the global variables at the top of Start-PAM.ps1 and RemoveExpiredPrivileges.ps1 to your org environment
     2. You will need to add the Start-PAM script to a PS module and import the module before running it.
-Otherwise, you can call the script directly but will need to add "Start-PAM" to the very end of the script to it will run
+Otherwise, you can call the script directly but will need to add "Start-PAM" to the very end of the script so it will run

   # Questions or comments?
     jbiggerstaff@nsd.org